Can you do remarketing without analytics?

 LinkedIn: If you are a BtoB company, then LinkedIn is probably on your radar as a possible platform to do marketing.
 It is especially interesting if your target is enterprise companies.
 In this case, the quality of the LinkedIn target groups can be very significant for you.

 The biggest problem with LinkedIn remarketing is the cost.
 Ads on LinkedIn are priced much higher than on almost any other platform.
 So you need to dose your efforts precisely, if not you risk getting a quite high accession cost from that media.

 Can you run retargeting campaigns without analytics?

 And not getting back to the original question: Can you run retargeting campaigns without analytics?
 Not quite, but the core part of designing your remarketing set-up has to do with an understanding of your business and your products.
 If you get this right, then you are 90% there.

 You need analytics to have data that supports your decision and to know what you spend your marketing efforts wisely.
 And remember that you never want to use analytic data from the source (Google Ads, Facebook et.).
 Allway base your decisions on data that originates from your site.

 90% of your users stay less than three seconds on your site

-If you want to do more advanced analytics that this then this, then your focus should be on tracking how many actual conversion you get from re-marketing.
+If you want to do more advanced analytics than this then this, then your focus should be on tracking how many actual conversions you get from re-marketing.
 You would want to know this to evaluate how much of your sales that can be contributed to your remarketing efforts.
 If you have Google Analytics skills, then you could set Google Analytics up to measure it for you.